-Classification category Subsequent measurement basis Presentation of unrealised gains & losses Amortised Cost Amortised Cost A disclosure note Fair Value through Other Comprehensive Income (FVOCI) Fair Value The 'Other comprehensive income' section of the Comprehensive Income & Expenditure Statement (CIES) Fair Value through Profit & Loss (FVPL) Fair Value The 'Financing and investment income & expenditure' section of the CIES.
+Classification category Subsequent measurement basis Presentation of unrealised gains and losses Amortised cost Amortised cost A disclosure note Fair value through other comprehensive income Fair value The "Other comprehensive income" section of the Comprehensive Income and Expenditure Statement (CIES) Fair value through profit and loss Fair value The "Financing and investment income and expenditure" section of the CIES.

 A financial asset is derecognised from the Balance Sheet when the contractual rights to the cash flows expire, or the financial asset is transferred.
 Interest or dividends are credited to the Financing and Investment Income and Expenditure line in the CIES.
 Dividends are credited when they become receivable by the authority.
 Interest income is credited based on the amortised cost of the asset multiplied by its effective interest rate.